c0nradLC/homodoro/README.md

 - [Misc](#misc)

 ## About the project
-The motivation behind this project was to simply get more used to the Haskell syntax and the Functional Programming way of programming, this was started with literally zero previous knowledge about Haskell and FP, I literally discovered stuff while I was doing it so it may be the case that the code is not the best possible but it definitely helped me get my feet wet in the entire Haskell and FP way of thinking, I might even say that there were moments where programming/learning this felt like magic.
+The motivation behind this project was to simply get more used to the Haskell syntax and the Functional Programming way of programming, this was started with literally zero previous knowledge about Haskell and FP, I literally discovered stuff while I was doing it so it may be the case that the code is not the best possible but it definitely helped me get my feet wet in the entire Haskell and FP way of thinking.

 If you are also new and interested in learning more about Haskell and FP, this might be a good project for you to take a look and probably try implementing some new features or refactoring code that looks bad, either way feel free to use, edit and do whatever you want with this piece of software.